Ohio panel and Virginia lawmakers move forward with congressional redistricting plans

-The action by the Ohio Redistricting Commission came as Virginia's Democratic-led Virginia General Assembly advanced a proposed constitutional amendment that could pave the way for redistricting in the state ahead of congressional midterm elections next year.
-The Senate on Friday passed a resolution that would allow lawmakers to temporarily bypass a bipartisan redistricting commission and gerrymander their maps.
-The House had advanced it Wednesday.
+The action by the Ohio Redistricting Commission came as Virginia's Democratic-led General Assembly advanced a proposed constitutional amendment that could pave the way for redistricting in the state ahead of the 2026 congressional elections.
+That measure still needs another round of legislative approval early next year before it can go to voters.

 Trump has been urging Republican-led states to reshape their U.S. House districts in an attempt to win more seats.
 But unlike in other states, Ohio’s redistricting was required by the state constitution because the current districts were adopted after the 2020 census without bipartisan support.